xbmc/kodi-tv/src/content/pages/about/software.md

 ## A Note on Development and other Kodi Foundation-related News

-The only place to receive official news from Team XBMC/Kodi and the Kodi Foundation regarding Kodi development is via [kodi.tv](/).
-There are numerous great fan-created and even team member-created sites out there that also focus on providing XBMC-related content and info.
-These other sites should be considered unofficial and do not represent the Kodi Foundation or Team XBMC/Kodi.
+The only place to receive official news from Team Kodi and the Kodi Foundation regarding Kodi development is via [kodi.tv](/).
+There are numerous great fan-created and even team member-created sites out there that also focus on providing Kodi-related content and info.
+These other sites should be considered unofficial and do not represent the Kodi Foundation or Team Kodi.
 If you are uncertain as to whether a piece of news is official, don’t hesitate to email [contact@kodi.tv](mailto:contact@kodi.tv).